Di-decay signature of new physics particles at intensity frontier experiments

 Belle II~\cite{Belle-II:2018jsg} is an electron-positron collider with a varying center-of-mass energy of the $e^{+}e^{-}$ pair, see Fig.~\ref{fig:BelleII}.
 The center-of-mass energy is chosen so that it closely matches the masses of heavy $b\bar{b}$-bound states, which subsequently decay into $B\bar{B}$ pairs.
 The main operating mode corresponds to $\sqrt{s_{e^{+}e^{-}}}$ closely matching the $\Upsilon(4S)$, decaying into $B^{+}B^{-}$ or $B^{0}\bar{B}^{0}$ pairs, with roughly equal probabilities of $51.4\%$ and $48.6\%$.

 The $e^{+}e^{-}$ collision is asymmetric -- the total momentum of the $e^{+}e^{-}$ pair has a small transversal component and a large longitudinal component:

-It is linked to the asymmetry in the geometry of the setup.
-Namely, the collision point is shifted to the left relative to the center of the detector, leading to a larger acceptance of the events with the particles located in the forward direction.
+Because the electron and positron beam energies are asymmetric, the $e^{+}e^{-}$ center-of-mass frame is boosted in the laboratory.
+The detector geometry is correspondingly asymmetric: the collision point is shifted to the left relative to the center of the detector, leading to a larger acceptance of the events with the particles located in the forward direction.

 The full luminosity corresponds to $\mathcal{L} = 50\text{ ab}^{-1}$.
-Using information from Ref.~\cite{Belle-II:2023ueh} about the amount of $B\bar{B}$ pairs accumulated during the run with $\mathcal{L} =0.189\text{ fb}^{-1}$, which is $N_{B\bar{B}}^{0.189\text{ fb}^{-1}}=1.98\cdot 10^{8}$, we get $N_{B\bar{B}}^{50\text{ ab}^{-1}} \approx 5.24\cdot 10^{10}$.
+Using information from Ref.~\cite{Belle-II:2023ueh} about the amount of $B\bar{B}$ pairs accumulated during the run with $\mathcal{L} =189\text{ fb}^{-1}$, which is $N_{B\bar{B}}^{189\text{ fb}^{-1}}=1.98\cdot 10^{8}$, we get $N_{B\bar{B}}^{50\text{ ab}^{-1}} \approx 5.24\cdot 10^{10}$.
 This is 4 orders of magnitude smaller than at SHiP.